-What do earthquakes, tsunamis, revolutions, elections and job candidate experience have in common?
+Like earthquakes, tsunamis, revolutions and elections, we are in the midst of a candidate experience disaster.
 They are all made more tangible and visible and by social media.

 We’ve seen the same phenomena revolve around the Paris bombings and countless other triumphs and tragedies throughout the world.
 Individuals are catapulted to fame or infamy thanks to our reactions to social media.